 William Edward Burghardt DuBois was an early civil rights activist and the first African American to earn a doctorate from Harvard University.
 He realized that, even decades after the Emancipation Proclamation and the end of the Civil War, the integration of black and white communities was still greatly lacking.
-This famous essay of DuBois' highlights his belief that African Americans' societal development lay not exclusively in work, but also in education-a means both to better themselves as human beings and to prepare more readily for their future roles in American society.
+This famous essay of DuBois' highlights his belief that African Americans' societal development lay not exclusively in work, but also in an education-a means both to better themselves as human beings and to prepare more readily for their future roles in American society.
 (Note the contrasts with Booker T. Washington's speech.)

 - 1. What history does DuBois tell? - 2.
 What is "the Talented Tenth?" - 3.
 What is the importance of education, according to DuBois? - 4.
-What is the importance of work, according to him? - 5.
-How does DuBois understand the relationship between education and work? - 6.
-What does he say are the effects of well-developed African-American leadership?
+How does DuBois understand the relationship between education and work?